An introduction to SIGs

 SIG £5k funding competition

-When funds are available, SAPC runs a £5k funding competition open to all our SIGs.
-To date, we have run two competitions.
+In the past when funds were available, SAPC ran a £5k funding competition open to all our SIGs.
+SAPC ran two competitions.

 In 2011, the prize went to the Educational Research SIG for a project titled: What influences medical students in deciding for or against a career in general practice?